French theatre of the late 18th century: Politics and the theatre

-Censorship of the theatre only increased in the following months, paralleling the radicalization of the Revolution during the Reign of Terror.
+Censorship of the theatre only increased in the following months, paralleling the increasing division amidst the Revolution during the Reign of Terror.
 On August 2, 1793, the recently formed Committee of Public Safety passed a decree introducing penalties to theatres producing plays contrary to republican ideology by proclaiming that "every theatre in which plays are performed that tend to lower public morale and to revive the shameful superstition of monarchy shall be closed, and the directors arrested and punished in accordance with the full rigor of the law."
 Furthermore, the following month, the Committee of Public Safety granted the Commune the task of preemptively previewing plays to ensure that they followed republican ideology and did not include any critiques of the current administration.
 This marked a shift from repressive censorship to that of preventive censorship, carried out in the name of the Republic.
 Even while undertaking preventive censorship measures, the National Convention continued to promote plays that aligned with its political and moral creed.

 The play Guillaume Tell by Antoine-Marin Lemierre, which displayed popular themes of the struggle against tyranny, revolt, sacrifice and liberty, is an example of a play promoted by both the Convention and the Committee of Public Safety.
 Productions of Guillaume Tell were actually subsidized by the state, as it was one of several plays deemed by the government to best propagate revolutionary ideals.
-Following the precedent set by the earlier revolutionary governments, even the more moderate government that came to power during the Thermidorian Reaction continued to censor and support plays of its choosing.
+Following the precedent set by the earlier revolutionary governments, even the more conservative government that came to power during the Thermidorian Reaction continued to censor and support plays of its choosing.